 Summit County Housing Department

-The key functions of the Summit County Housing Department include policy and strategy development, affordable workforce housing development and asset management.
+The key functions of the Summit County Housing Department include policy and strategy development, affordable workforce housing development and asset acquisition and management.

 - Identify potential development opportunities and acquire land suitable for development;

 - Coordinate preparation of site-specific development plans, entitlements and building permitting;

 - Coordinate with ongoing private development for housing opportunities;

 - Arrange for project financing, including applicable federal and state grants and loan programs;

 - Seek out, develop and maintain partnerships with nonprofit, corporate, private and governmental entities;